kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *old-fashioned way of working*

 ### LACK OF TRANSPARENCY
-> Organization's culture is perceived as secretive.
-Employees might not be aware of the organization's goals, strategy, or future plans.
-They may also feel that they are being left in the dark and that leadership is not open with them.
-The leaders might also be unwilling to share information about the organizations's financial performance, pay ranges, or other sensitive data.
+> Organization’s culture is perceived as secretive.
+Employees might be unaware of organization’s goals, strategy, or future plans.
+They may feel left in the dark and that leadership is not forthcoming.
+Leaders might be unwilling to share information about organization’s financial performance, pay ranges, or other sensitive data.

 __Exemplary statements reported by employees:__